Skip to main content Skip to main navigation Skip to footer content

 Content Area Emphasis

-Elementary candidates need to obtain disciplinary breadth and depth with respect to the State of Illinois and national content area standards in Social Science, English Language Arts, Reading, Fine Arts, Natural Science, and Mathematics.
-All candidates must complete a content area emphasis of four courses with at least one upper level course in one of the content areas listed below.
-In many cases content area emphasis requirements may overlap with general education and additional content area requirements as explained in the next section.
-Candidates who elect to complete a minor or second major in one of the areas below must meet the content area emphasis requirement.
+Elementary candidates are suggested to obtain disciplinary breadth and depth with respect to the State of Illinois and national content area standards in Social Science, English Language Arts, Reading, Fine Arts, Natural Science, and Mathematics leading to a Content Area Emphasis.
+In many cases content area emphasis may overlap with general education and additional content area requirements as explained in the next section.

 • Social Science: American Studies, Anthropology, Economics, Political Science, Psychology, History, International Studies, Sociology.